 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Talking to your kids about tragedies, violence and terrorism can be difficult, but it’s important.
-It can help your children feel more secure and understand more about the world, too.
+Talking to your kids about tragedies can be difficult, but it’s important.
+Children have limited life experience, and talking to them can help them feel more secure and understand more about the world, too.

 Answering your children’s questions

-Child psychiatrist Mackenzie Varkula, DO, agrees it’s important to talk with your children about tragedies, but don’t make them talk about it until they’re ready.
+Pediatric psychologist Katherine Lamparyk, Psy.D., says it’s important to talk with your children about tragedies, but don’t force them to talk about it until they’re ready.

 - Use words and concepts that are easily understandable.
-Talk in a way that’s appropriate to their age and level of understanding.
-But don’t overload the child with too much information.
+Talk in a way that’s appropriate to their age and level of understanding and don’t overload the child with too much information.

 - Be honest with your answers and information.
-“Children can usually sense if you’re not being honest,” says Dr. Varkula.
+“Children can usually sense if you’re not being honest,” says Dr. Lamparyk.
 “It’s not comforting if they think you’re not being straight with them.”

 - Be ready to repeat yourself or have more than one conversation.
-“Some information can be very confusing and hard to accept,” says Dr. Varkula.
-“Your child asking the same question over and over may be a way of looking for reassurance.”
+“Some information can be very confusing and hard to accept,” says Dr. Lamparyk.
+“Your child asking the same question over and over may be a way of looking for reassurance or just trying to process the information.”
 Do be consistent and reassuring, but don’t make unrealistic promises that nothing bad could ever happen.

 - Acknowledge and support your child’s concerns.
 Let your child know that his feelings, reactions and questions relating to a tragedy are important — don’t dismiss them as “childish.”

 - Be a role model.
-“Kids learn from watching the grown-ups in their lives and want to know how you respond to events,” Dr. Varkula says.
-“They learn by listening to you talk to other adults.”
+“Kids learn from watching the grown-ups in their lives and want to know how you respond to events,” Dr. Lamparyk says.
+“They are often listening to and observing you talk to other adults, even when it doesn’t seem like they are paying attention.”

 - Don’t let small children keep watching violent images.
-“Turn off the TV while there’s still heavy media coverage of an event,” says Dr. Varkula.
-“Repetitive, upsetting images with explosions, people running and smoke filling the air can be disturbing, especially to young children.”
+“Turn off the TV while there’s still heavy media coverage of an event,” says Dr. Lamparyk.
+“Repetitive, upsetting images can be disturbing, especially to young children.”

 - Give extra support to kids who’ve had their own trauma or losses.
-“These kids may have more intense reactions to tragedies or terrorist acts,” Dr. Varkula says.
-“Give them extra attention.”
+“These kids may have more intense reactions to tragedies or terrorist acts,” Dr. Lamparyk says.
+“Give them extra attention and consider how the present event may trigger past memories.”

-It’s understandable that young children will react to traumatic events like 9/11, the Syria chemical attacks, the Boston Marathon bombings or Sandy Hook shootings with confusion and anxiety.
+It’s understandable that young children will react to traumatic events like 9/11, the Syria chemical attacks, or the most recent shootings in Las Vegas with confusion and anxiety.
 Parents, teachers and other adults can help by listening and responding honestly and consistently.